ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 3. You are not forced to duplicate the entire application state for a tiny change
 4. You do not have to create non-functioning container wrappers to subdivide your components and inject only the subset of the store you need
-5. You do not have to have all your state stored in a single giant object

 One huge advantage of traditional IOC in OO programming is that a component can request a *type* of thing.
 If you build a modal window called `NewUserModal` that displays inputs for first name, last name, and email you could simply declare